-“ Hot air was getting trapped at the peak of the ceiling, and we had now way to get it down.
-Our Big ass Fan immediately corrected the problem, and it's helped us maintain a temperature of 72°F (22°C) in the lobby, even on a -9°F (-22°C) day.
+“ Hot air was getting trapped at the peak of the ceiling, and we had no way to get it down.
+Our Big Ass Fan immediately corrected the problem, and it's helped us maintain a temperature of 72°F (22°C) in the lobby, even on a -9°F (-22°C) day.
 Sam Skramstad, Facility Director

 The one-building Breckenridge campus of Colorado Mountain College is a cross between a mountain lodge and four-star hotel lobby.
 Constructed using exposed brick and metal, the lobby is flanked by a fireplace at one end and a cantilevered steel stairwell on the other—along with a 40-ft (12.2-m) high ceiling.
 With Colorado’s frigid winters and the lobby’s high ceilings, recirculating rising heat was a necessity to keep bills low and students and staff comfortable.